Why Does My Aircon Leak Only When It Rains?

 - Cooling may still feel normal.

 The condensate drain pipe exits to the exterior of the building at a point exposed to outdoor air.
-During heavy rain accompanied by strong wind — a common pattern in Singapore's squall-line storms — sustained pressure builds at the drain outlet and can push air, and in severe cases condensate water, back through the pipe.
-The backflow collects at the lowest indoor point, which is usually the drain tray.
+During heavy rain with strong wind, common in Singapore's squall-line storms, sustained pressure builds at the drain outlet.
+That pressure can push air, and in severe cases condensate water, back through the pipe.
+The backflow collects at the lowest indoor point, usually the drain tray.
 Once the tray fills, it overflows through the same path as a standard drain blockage.

 - Leak appears while unit runs during rain periods.